Important Information

 The owner of the stock always has a long position.

-4. Transaction and Financing Costs
+4. CFD vs Stock: Transaction Costs and Financing Fees

 When trading CFDs, you incur transaction costs (bid-ask spread, or spread plus a small commission for direct market access, depending on your provider and your account type), as well as overnight swap fees.
 When trading options, you only pay the broker commissions [6]